lightninglabs/pool/README.md

 ### Batched Uniform-Price Clearing

 Now that we have orders submitted, how does the rest of the auction actually work?
-As mentioned above, LLM conducts a _discrete_ batch auction every 10 minutes.
+As mentioned above, Pool conducts a _discrete_ batch auction every 10 minutes.
 This is distinct from regular continuous exchanges in that orders are only cleared every 10 minutes.
 Orders are also sealed-bid, meaning that other traders in the venue are unable to see what others have bid.
 On top